What is QuantERA?

 QuantERA ERA-NET Cofund in Quantum Technologies

-• promoting excellent research in QT
+• promote exceptional and original research in QT

-• networking research funders in QT
+• provide networking opportunities for research funders engaged in QT

-QuantERA launches transnational joint Calls for Proposals which are addressed to multinational consortia composed of research groups operating in the network partner countries.
+QuantERA launches transnational joint Calls for Proposals which are addressed to multinational consortia composed of research groups operating in the network of partner countries.

-The QuantERA Programme received two ERA-NET co-funds (QuantERA I project in 2016 and QuantERA II project in 2020) from the European Union’s Horizon 2020 Research and Innovation Programme.
+The QuantERA Programme has received two ERA-NET co-funds (QuantERA I project in 2016 and QuantERA II project in 2020) from the European Union’s Horizon 2020 Research and Innovation Programme.

 History